boolean-uk/csharp-dependency-injection-with-concrete-workshop/README.md

 - Explain the drawbacks of creating instances of classes inside other classes

 ## Workshop Sample
-Demonstrate in a C# console app how to instantiate classes and debug.
+Demonstrate  in a C# console app how to instantiate classes and inject concrete classes into them.
 Demonstrate overloading with multiple constructors, methods.
 I’ll create  VW solution with a console application called VW.Factory which we will use to create cars & parts.
 Constructing cars by passing in parts to the constructor.

 Set up instructions